Biclique attack: The biclique

 For a general explanation of what a biclique structure is, see the article for bicliques.

 In a MITM attack, the keybits $K_1$ and $K_2$, belonging to the first and second subcipher, need to be independent; that is, they need to be independent of each other, else the matched intermediate values for the plain- and ciphertext cannot be computed independently in the MITM attack (there are variants of MITM attacks, where the blocks can have shared key-bits.
 See the 3-subset MITM attack).
 This property is often hard to exploit over a larger number of rounds, due to the diffusion of the attacked cipher.

 Simply put: The more rounds you attack, the larger subciphers you will have.
 The larger subciphers you have, the fewer independent key-bits between the subciphers you will have to bruteforce independently.
 Of course, the actual number of independent key-bits in each subcipher depends on the diffusion properties of the key-schedule.

 The way the biclique helps with tackling the above, is that it allows one to, for instance, attack 7 rounds of AES using MITM attacks, and then by utilizing a biclique structure of length 3 (i.e. it covers 3 rounds of the cipher), you can map the intermediate state at the start of round 7 to the end of the last round, e.g. 10 (if it is AES128), thus attacking the full number of rounds of the cipher, even if it was not possible to attack that amount of rounds with a basic MITM attack.

 The meaning of the biclique is thus to build a structure effectively, which can map an intermediate value at the end of the MITM attack to the ciphertext at the end.
 Which ciphertext the intermediate state gets mapped to at the end, of course depends on the key used for the encryption.
 The key used to map the state to the ciphertext in the biclique, is based on the keybits bruteforced in the first and second subcipher of the MITM attack.

 The essence of biclique attacks is thus, besides the MITM attack, to be able to build a biclique structure effectively, that depending on the keybits $K_1$ and $K_2$ can map a certain intermediate state to the corresponding ciphertext.

 How to build the biclique

 Bruteforce

-Get $2^d$ intermediate states and $2^d$ ciphertexts, then compute the keys that maps between them.
-This requires $2^{2d}$ key-recoveries, since each intermediate state needs to be linked to all ciphertexts.
+Get $2^d$ intermediate states and $2^d$ ciphertexts, then compute the keys that map from a single intermediate value to all ciphertexts.
+Continue that "one-to-many" key-mapping process by repeating it for all intermediate values.